The Threshold Practice

 How the Work Begins

-We’ll talk about what’s going on in your life, the kind of support you’re looking for, and whether this space feels like the right place to begin the work.
+2. The introductory call.
+We'll talk about what's going on in your life, the kind of support you're looking for, and whether this feels like the right space to begin the work.

 If it feels like a good fit, we can arrange a first session.
-If not, I’m always happy to suggest another clinician who may be better suited to your needs.
+If not, I'm always happy to suggest another clinician who may be better suited.

 Fees